National Employment Lawyers Association

 Contrasts Between Illinois, Indiana and Wisconsin on Whether a Claimant Can Receive Unemployment Benefits at the Same Time As Receiving Severance Payments Without Subtractions

-- In Illinois a Claimant employee can receive unemployment benefits at the same time that the Claimant/ former employee is receiving severance payments, and there will be no subtraction for severance payments from the IDES benefits that the Claimant is receiving.
+• In Illinois a Claimant employee can receive unemployment benefits at the same time that the Claimant/ former employee is receiving severance payments, and there will be no subtraction for severance payments from the IDES benefits that the Claimant is receiving.
 The rationale for this is that the severance payments that an employee is receiving is not for work done after the end of the Claimant’s employment.

-- By contrast to how Illinois does it (and despite the above rationale), in both Indiana and Wisconsin the state unemployment offices will subtract severance payments from any weekly unemployment compensation benefits that a Claimant/ former employee may receive for that week.
+• By contrast to how Illinois does it (and despite the above rationale), in both Indiana and Wisconsin the state unemployment offices will subtract severance payments from any weekly unemployment compensation benefits that a Claimant/ former employee may receive for that week.

-- As a result, if your unemployment compensation benefits are coming from Indiana or from Wisconsin (note that the state unemployment office in Wisconsin mainly refers to severance payments somewhat misleadingly as “termination pay”), then if possible it would be best for the Claimant/ former employee if the severance payment(s) were paid earlier in a lump sum rather than spread out over a period of weeks or months.
+• As a result, if your unemployment compensation benefits are coming from Indiana or from Wisconsin (note that the state unemployment office in Wisconsin mainly refers to severance payments somewhat misleadingly as “termination pay”), then if possible it would be best for the Claimant/ former employee if the severance payment(s) were paid earlier in a lump sum rather than spread out over a period of weeks or months.

-Certain Employer Deceptive Practices
+Certain Deceptive Practices by Employers

 Some Employers deceptively make announcements to their employees asking for volunteers to be laid-off and receive severance.
 In such situation, if an employee elects to be laid-off rather than continuing their employment, then the employee likely may not be eligible for unemployment compensation benefits, even if the Employer does not contest their receiving unemployment compensation benefits.
 The reason for this is that the IDES views this as a situation where the employee could have chosen to continue their employment – with the IDES generally considering this to be a situation where the employee voluntarily quit.